a327ex/emoji-merge/README.md

 self:hitfx_add('hit', 1)
 ```

 And this would add a spring + flash named `'hit'` to the object.
-This springs default value would be `1`, which is a useful value when you want to attach it to an object's scale, for instance, since when you pull on the spring it will bounce around that 1 value, which is what you want to make an object go boing:
+This spring's default value would be `1`, which is a useful value when you want to attach it to an object's scale, for instance, since when you pull on the spring it will bounce around that 1 value, which is what you want to make an object go boing:

 ```lua
 self:hitfx_use('hit', 0.5)